moliver28/research-handbook/content/handbook/legal/esg/team-member-sustainability-guide/_index.md

 2. Replace traditional heating systems, such as furnaces, boilers and baseboards with a heat pump.
 [Heat pumps](https://www.energy.gov/energysaver/heat-pump-systems) are 2-3x more efficient than traditional heating systems.<sup>4</sup>
 3. Turn your thermostat down.
 You can save as much as 10% a year on heating and cooling by simply turning your thermostat back 7°-10°F for 8 hours a day from its normal setting.<sup>5</sup>
 4. Insulate your home.
 A leaky home is expensive!
 You can cut your utility bills by $500 - $1,000 just by sealing leaky windows and doors.<sup>6</sup> One easy way to do this is to use weather strips to seal windows and doors to prevent energy leakage.
 Check out [this guide](https://energysavingtrust.org.uk/energy-at-home/reducing-home-heat-loss/) from Energy Savings Trust for more information on other ways to insulate your home.
-5. Switch to a [tankless water heater](https://carbonswitch.com/tankless-water-heater-buyers-guide/).
-These are more energy efficient than conventional storage tank water heaters.<sup>7</sup>
+5. Consider switching to a [tankless water heater](https://carbonswitch.com/tankless-water-heater-buyers-guide/).
+Typically, these are more energy efficient than conventional storage tank water heaters.
+Check with a contractor to ensure compatibility with your heat source.<sup>7</sup>

 ## Waste